-At this time, ECU's MS in OT program does not accept credits from OT students transferring from another school's OT program.
-These students are encouraged to apply to ECU's OT program with the post baccalaureate applicants.
+At this time, ECU's MSOT program does NOT accept credits from OT students transferring from another school's OT program.
+These students are encouraged to apply to ECU's MSOT program with the post-baccalaureate applicants.

-The entry-level master's program is designed to prepare graduates for practice in all practice settings.
+The accrediting body ACOTE has standards that require an entry level program prepare students as a generalist.
+Thus our entry-level master's program is designed to prepare graduates for practice in all settings.
 Occupational therapists should anticipate working with a variety of individuals of all ages and should be competent in all types of practice.
-The program focuses on teaching clinical reasoning skills and evidence based practice a therapist can use when approaching novice experiences.
-Through the selected master's project or thesis, a student can specialize in a particular area of practice.
+The program focuses on teaching clinical reasoning skills and evidence based practice a therapist can use when approaching novel situations.
+Through the selected master's project or thesis, students can enhance their knowledge and experience in a particular area of practice.

-No, a student can choose to complete an individual thesis or a research master's project.
+No, a student can choose to complete an individual research thesis or a research master's project.

-Research is a part of a good graduate curriculum and also required for completion of an occupational therapy degree program.
-However, a beginning graduate student may not have any ideas of what they would like to pursue.
-The faculty members will share their interests and we have developed a process to encourage students to explore interest areas and learn the research process in progressive steps.
-All students graduate completing a thesis or a project in which they have an expressed interest.
-These can be viewed on the website at: http://www.ecu.edu/cs-dhs/ot/mastersprojects.cfm.
+Research is required for completion of the program and is considered an integral part of a good graduate curriculum.
+However, a beginning graduate student may not have ideas for research that they would like to pursue.
+The faculty members have developed a process to share their interests, to encourage students to explore interest areas, and to learn the research process in progressive steps.
+All students will have completed a thesis or a project in which they have an expressed interest upon graduation.
+Past projects can be viewed on the website at: